Chart Color Schemes

 The educational profile of Hahndorf - Echunga exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 30.0%, significantly lower than the SA4 region average of 42.2%.
-Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.6%).
-Vocational credentials are held by 36.1% of residents aged 15+, with advanced diplomas at 12.5% and certificates at 23.6%.
-Educational participation is high, with 27.3% currently enrolled in formal education: 9.3% in primary, 7.9% in secondary, and 5.5% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 20.9%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.6%).
+Trade and technical skills are prominent, with 36.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (23.6%).

 Frequently Asked Questions - Education